-- 1. Application Evaluation Criteria - a.
+1. Application Evaluation Criteria

+- a.
 Programmatic Criteria - Applications will be reviewed to ensure conformance with the Eligibility Criteria in Section C of this NOFO and Application Submission in D. Applicants that do not meet eligibility or application submission requirements will be removed from consideration.
 Applications will be reviewed to verify that the state recipient meets the 25 percent non-federal cost match required for all recipients of CAP-SSSE funds.
-However, there are no restrictions on the types of costs allowed for the match (e.g., in-kind contribution). - Applicants will be evaluated and selected for funding based on their ability to demonstrate the following: - The capability to perform the duties and responsibilities set forth in 44 C.F.R. §60.25(b) - Expertise in floodplain management or the ability to attain expertise in floodplain management through participation in the CAP-SSSE program; - The ability to develop, implement and manage floodplain management activities; - Proposed activities and projects are compatible with CAP-SSSE priorities, requirements, and the state's latest TSF assessment; and - Proposed costs are complete, reasonable and cost-effective in relation to proposed projects and tasks. - Basic Floodplain Management Activities: Applications will be reviewed to ensure that the SOW defines the state's agreement to meet the following performance metrics: - 93% adoption rate for communities receiving LFD. - Contact a percentage of communities by community audit (CAV or CAC), Regulations Assistance, GTA, or Workshop. - Work with a designated number of communities to adopt higher regulatory standards. - Conduct and/or close a designated number of CAVs and CACs. - Participate in at least 2 CAP engagement activities. - Discretionary Activities: Applications will be reviewed to ensure that the SOW defines the state's proposal to address the following program priorities: - Special projects to advance program goals and objectives - Improve upon gaps or deficiencies in the state's latest TSF assessment - Improve TSF Tier - Improve specific TSF Characteristics identified as a priority by the FEMA Region Other Region-specific annual operational priorities.
+However, there are no restrictions on the types of costs allowed for the match (e.g., in-kind contribution). - Applicants will be evaluated and selected for funding based on their ability to demonstrate the following: - The capability to perform the duties and responsibilities set forth in 44 C.F.R. § 60.25(b); - Achieve at least Foundational performance score, scoring methodology and minimum score found in TSF Playbook: FEMA Report Template; - Qualified funding levels determined by funding methodology described in NOFO Appendix B; - Expertise in floodplain management or the ability to attain expertise in floodplain management through participation in the CAP-SSSE program; - The ability to develop, implement and manage floodplain management activities; - Proposed activities and projects are compatible with CAP-SSSE priorities, requirements, and the state's latest TSF assessment; and - Proposed costs are complete, reasonable and cost-effective in relation to proposed projects and tasks.

+- Basic Floodplain Management Activities: Applications will be reviewed to ensure that the SOW defines the state's agreement to meet the following performance metrics: - o 93% adoption rate for communities receiving LFD. - Contact a percentage of communities by community audit (CAV or CAC), Regulations Assistance, GTA, or Workshop. - Work with a designated number of communities to adopt higher regulatory standards. - Conduct and/or close a designated number of CAVs and CACs. - Discretionary Activities: Applications will be reviewed to ensure that the SOW defines the state's proposal to address the following program priorities: - Special projects to advance program goals and objectives. - Improve upon gaps or deficiencies in the state's latest TSF assessment Improve TSF Tier. - Improve specific TSF Characteristics identified as a priority by the FEMA Region. - Other Region-specific annual operational priorities.